 19. Minimalist Art: Definition, Characteristics & Famous Painters

 Have you ever seen paintings with simple precise lines of solid color or repeating geometric shapes?
 You may have been looking at Minimalist Art.
-In this lesson, you'll explore characteristics of Minimalist Art and famous painters.
+In this lesson, you'll explore the characteristics of Minimalist Art and the movement's famous painters.

 20. Surrealist Artists: Names & Paintings

 Surrealism was a major movement of the early 20th century, and one which had substantial implications for modern art.
 In this lesson, we'll look at some major names and masterpieces in this movement, and talk about how to interpret them.

 Modern dance doesn't just refer to the dances of 'today.'
 Instead, it refers to a particular period and style of dance that developed in the early 1900s.
 In this lesson, we address the history of modern dance, some of its characteristics, and some of the people who defined it.